 Using grant money and our own Active Volunteers, we remove invasive weeds, plant a wide variety of plants which are indigenous to the area, mulch new plantings and remove rubbish throughout the Balcombe Estuary Reserves.

 We monitor the health of the estuary and our section of the Balcombe Creek monthly through the national Waterwatch and Estuary Watch programs.
 Also our Sedimentation Action Group works with the Mornington Peninsula Shire to stop sediment entering the water from the Mt Martha township.

-Our Community Awareness Group aims to make the community more aware of the beauty and unique environmental significance of the Balcombe Estuary Reserves.
-It also makes them aware of many other local environmental issues, such as beach litter, or shore erosion and plastics.
+Berg Mt Martha aims to make the community more aware of the beauty and unique environmental significance of the Balcombe Estuary Reserves.
+It also aims to make them aware of many other local environmental issues, such as beach litter, or shore erosion and plastics.

 We offer environmental education programs and activities for local schools, to fit in with the school’s environmental aims and to get children actively experiencing and engaging in the natural world.

 Flora & Fauna Surveys

 To measure our progress, we arrange for periodic surveys of birds, animals, fish and frogs to be conducted to monitor the health of the wildlife in the Balcombe Estuary Reserves.
 We regularly survey outcomes of our bushland regeneration activities to ensure that continual progress is being made.

 We work largely on a project basis.
 All of our on-ground grants represent specific projects.
 Some of the major projects which we have worked on include burning areas of the reserves, tackling sedimentation in the Creek, developing murals with schools and school children, constructing a bird hide, assisting with developing the boardwalk, fencing areas for pest control and organising Family Days for the local community.